D-D-2/TheGame/docs/src/1_Mechanics/03_CharacterCreation.md

 Powers are your way of amplifying your character both on and off the battlefield, covering simple abilities like swinging a weapon to complicated magical feats.
 Some Powers require a specific Role, prerequisite levels or relevant Attribute/Skill Modifiers.
-These are listed in each Powers description.
+These are listed in each Power's description.

 Each Power has an associated XP cost to add to your character.
-Passive mechanics, or Minor magical tricks typically cost 1 XP.
+Passive mechanics, or minor magical tricks typically cost 1 XP.
 Big, character-altering feats will cost more.

-Major Powers are
-tiresome and require a limited resource to use: Power Points (PP).
+Major Powers are tiresome and require a limited resource to use: Power Points (PP).
 Each Power will list the PP that must be spent to use the Power.
 Some Powers allow for different effects depending on the PP expended (e.g., 1 PP to target one enemy vs. 2 PP to target multiple).
 The more PP spent, the bigger the effect.
 Numbers separated by `or` in the mechanics description indicate different effects depending on PP spent.

-Adding a Power with a PP cost also raises the character's maximum PP by the largest number of PP listed for that Power.
-This means when you add a new Power you automatically gain enough PP to use it once.
+Starting at Level 1, each character will have a total of 3 PP. At levels 3, 5, and 7, your maximum amount of PP increases by 2.
 PP are replenished on a [Rest](./01_PlayerGuide_Full.md#rests).

 Unless otherwise noted, Powers...